BootBlock/PoSh-Backup/README.md

         *   **7-Zip Include/Exclude List Files (Set-Specific):**
             *   `SevenZipIncludeListFile` (string, default from global `DefaultSevenZipIncludeListFile`): Path to a text file for 7-Zip include patterns for all jobs in this set.
 Overrides job-level and global settings.
             *   `SevenZipExcludeListFile` (string, default from global `DefaultSevenZipExcludeListFile`): Path to a text file for 7-Zip exclude patterns for all jobs in this set.
 Overrides job-level and global settings.
+        *   **Email Notification Settings (Set-Specific):**
+            *   `EmailNotification`: A hashtable to override the `DefaultEmailNotification` settings for the entire set.
+An email is sent *after the entire set completes*, based on the set's overall status.
+This overrides any email settings on individual jobs within the set.
         *   Example for a set:
             ```powershell
             "NightlyServerMaintenance" = @{